ahireavadhut/iodmsdea/IODMS_vmodel_workflow-5.md

-# IODMS – V-Model Workflow Guide
+# IODMS – V-Model Workflow Guide (v4)
 ## Who this is for: First-year Aviation intern, non-CSE background, learning as you go
-## Stack: React (Material UI) + FastAPI + PostgreSQL
+## Stack: React + Material UI · FastAPI / Python · PostgreSQL
-## Tooling: Claude Code or Google Antigravity — agentic tools that read and edit your project folder directly, instead of you copy-pasting files into a chat window
+## AI tooling: Claude Code and/or Google Antigravity (agentic, filesystem-aware coding tools)

+> **What changed in this version:** Requirements moved from v1 → v2 (FR-001–054 → FR-000–154, 4 modules → 11 modules, terminology renamed throughout) — that's what v3 of this guide covered. **v4 swaps the working method from "paste documents into a chat box" to using an agentic coding tool (Claude Code or Google Antigravity) that reads and writes your project files directly.** The Two Rules below are unchanged in spirit, but how you *enforce* them changes — see the new section right after this one.

 ---